berkesayin/shopping-app-microservices/README.md

-# eCommerce Application With Elastic Data And Iyzico Payment
+# eCommerce Application With Elastic Data And iyzico Payment

 The `shopping app` is designed using `Microservices` architecture and `API Gateway` pattern where each service is responsible for a specific business function.